 - Green-Eyed Monster: One of the motives for the murder considered by scholars is Montresor's envy of Fortunato's wealth and popularity.
 His sociopathy is shown clearly when he implies that he blames Fortunato for his fall from grace and wealth rather than himself.Montresor: You are rich, respected, admired, beloved; you are happy, as once I was.

-- Hypocrite: It's pretty ballsy for Fortunato to call Luchesi a drunk who doesn't appreciate fine wine when he himself is hammered on the cheap stuff they serve at carnivals.
+- Hypocrite: It's pretty ballsy for Fortunato to call Luchesi a drunk who doesn't appreciate fine wine when he himself is hammered on the stuff.

 - Ignored Epiphany: Montresor feels sick at heart after hearing Fortunato's bells jingle for the last time, but dismisses it as being caused by the dampness of the catacombs.